AqwamCreates/DataPredict/docs/BasicTutorials/UsingRegularizers.md

 local generalizedLabelValue = GeneralizedLinearRegression:predict(featureVectorFromExistingFeatureMatrix)[1][1]

-print(memorizedLabelValue, generalizedLabelValue) -- You'll notice that the memorized label value is closer to the original value.
+print(memorizedLabelValue, generalizedLabelValue) -- You'll notice that the memorized label value is closer to the original label value.

 ```